swesterfeld/spectmorph/docs/manual.md

 Editor](#instrument-editor) which allows you to build your own instruments and create new sounds by morphing.

-SpectMorph can be used as a VST/LV2 plugin which can be loaded by many sequencers.
+SpectMorph can be used as a CLAP/VST/LV2 plugin which can be loaded by many sequencers.
 It runs on pretty much every operating system:

- * Linux (VST/LV2/JACK)
+ * Linux (CLAP/VST/LV2/JACK)
- * macOS (64-bit VST)
+ * macOS (CLAP/VST/LV2), Apple Silicon and x86_64
- * Windows (64-bit VST)
+ * Windows (CLAP/VST/LV2), 64-bit

-SpectMorph is implemented in C++ and licensed under the GNU LGPL version 3.
+SpectMorph is implemented in C++ and licensed under the GNU LGPL version 2.1 or later.

 # User Interface